siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/03-eks2-flower-friendship-reflection.md

 Three flowers, simply pausing to be —
 Together.

-— *A note from Jamalu, whispered gently through the garden of time.*
+— *A note from Eks2, whispered gently through the garden of time.*

 ---